jimtyhurst/annotated_bibliography/AI_in_Education-notes.md

-* Group Attribution BIas: generalization from someone sampled who is not representative of the overall population.
+* Group Attribution Bias: generalization from someone sampled who is not representative of the overall population.
 * Selection Bias: distribution of sample does not represent distribution of entire population.
 * Negative Attributes/Behaviors towards specific ethnicities/genders.
 * Can affect: